 2.)
 See a show at the Stanley Theater

 The Stanley theater is a historic Baroque movie palace that has a long history dating back to 1928.
 The interior design is quite extensive with stunning details, including lions, Indian faces, angels, and cherubs.
-The theater is still alive today with performances throughout the year, including musicals such as Cats, The Color Purple, Scrooge, The Nutcracker and concerts.
+The theater is still alive today with performances throughout the year, including musicals such as Cats, The Color Purple, Scrooge, The Nutcracker and the occasional musical concert.

 - Hours: Varies, visit their website for show times